 Top with second rectangle of crescent roll dough.

-Melt butter and pour evenly over top.
+Pour melted butter evenly over top.

-Stir together demerara sugar and cinnamon.
+In a small bowl, stir together demerara sugar and cinnamon.

-Sprinkle cinnamon sugar evenly over top.
+Sprinkle cinnamon sugar evenly over butter.

 Bake until crescent dough is puffed and golden brown, about 30 minutes.